hb-gatsby/gatsby-starter-lumen/content/posts/2020-03-19-how-to-deploy-a-gatsbyjs-site-onto-ipfs-with-terminal.md

 ---
 template: post
-title: How to Deploy a GatsbyJS site onto IPFS with Fleek
+title: How to Deploy a GatsbyJS site onto IPFS on Fleek
 slug: Gatsby-Terminal
 draft: false
 date: 2020-03-19T04:02:37.816Z